Getting Your Vacation Home Ready for a Hurricane

 Hurricanes have been more common and more intense over the past few decades and that trend is expected to continue.
 So, concerned homeowners on the coasts are asking how they can protect those homes from hurricane damage.

 The best time to get your home hurricane-ready is as soon as possible.
 Hurricanes can quickly escalate from a tropical storm to a Category 4 or 5 and it's best to be prepared.
 But it's some that's easy to overlook in the excitement of buying your home, finding a property manager, getting ready to rent it out.
 The good news is you can do these things even if you've owned the home for a while.

-Not all home insurance is created equally.
+Not all home insurance is created equal.
 Be sure to go through your plan and see if you're covered for wind and flood damage, what conditions or stipulations have to be met for you to get paid, and how much you're covered for.
 If you're not sure how to read your policy, don't be afraid to call your insurance agent and ask her to go over it with you.
 It's also incredibly helpful to have a home inventory before a storm hits.
 Your inventory should list all your valuables, their serial numbers, when you bought them, and where they are in your house so the insurance adjuster can have an accurate picture of all your valuables.
-You can make an inventory on a spreadsheet or you can use a tool like HomeZada, a tool that manages your inventory, maintenance schedule, finances and more. l
+You can make an inventory on a spreadsheet or you can use a tool like HomeZada, a tool that manages your inventory, maintenance schedule, finances and more.

 Ready to get your rates?